BLSQ/iaso/iaso/gpkg/README.md

 Each layer table must have the following columns:
 * `name` The name of the OrgUnit
 * a geometry (can be any name as long as it's referenced as per the GeoPackage spec) [1]
-* `ref` Reference to be used for update and linking the parent (will be in orgunit.source_ref)
+* `ref` Reference to be used for update and linking the parent (will be in orgunit.source_ref).
+Must be unique.
 * `parent_ref` the reference of the parent OrgUnit may be blank or null.
 [2]
 * `group_refs` a list of groups reference to which the OrgUnit should belong.
-This column is optional, delete it if you don't want to touch the group, if you keep it empty the OrgUnit will be removed from all group when updating.
-See Group table below
+Represented as string of ref separated by the ',' character.
+This column is optional, delete it if you don't want to touch group affiliation as if you keep it empty all groups will be removed from the OrgUnit when updating.
+See Group table below.

 [1] When updating a source and reference to a parent already existing in Iaso but don't have a source_ref, you can use the format `iaso#{db_id}` to point to it.